On the Computational Complexity of Finding a Sparse Wasserstein Barycenter: Introduction

 \section{Introduction}

 Optimal transport problems with multiple marginals arise in a variety of fields and applications.
 The Wasserstein distance is used as the metric for the transport distance between marginals due to its beneficial properties, including that the resulting solutions, called {\em barycenters}, maintain the geometric structure of the original measures.
-For details on the Wasserstein distance and its uses, we refer the reader to \cite{pz-19,v-09}.
+For two continuous measures $\mu$ and $\nu$ with support in $\R^d$, the Wasserstein distance is given by where $\Pi(\mu,\nu)$ denotes the set of all measures on $\R^d \times \R^d$ with $\mu, \nu$ as marginals.
+For further details on the Wasserstein distance and its uses, we refer the reader to \cite{pz-19,v-09}.

-The computation of barycenters for continuous probability measures has proven challenging, in part due to the prohibitive cost of calculating the Wasserstein distance itself.
+The computation of barycenters for continuous probability measures has proven challenging, in part due to the prohibitive cost of calculating the Wasserstein distance.
 For measures with finite support, the computational complexity of the problem is open, and significant effort continues on efficient exact, approximate, and heuristic solution strategies.
 In this paper, we address the complexity of finding barycenters with small support sets, called {\em sparse barycenters.} We formally address the distinction between dense and sparse barycenters in Section \ref{subsec:sparse}.

 Exact, sparse barycenters can be computed through exponential-sized linear programs \cite{abm-16}.
 By contrast, most approximation strategies for the discrete barycenter problem, including the active field of entropy-regularized problems \cite{bccnp-14,cd-14,twk-18,ylst-19}, produce approximate measures with {\em dense} support.
 These methods are popular because they allow for large-scale computations.
 However, sparse solutions are desirable for many applications; for instance, the low number of chosen locations is a beneficial trait of a barycenter in facility location problems such as in \cite{abm-16}.